 As data-collection technology comes of age, costs have decreased and acceptance has become widespread.
 That means tech professionals skilled in this area are looking at a booming job market.
 Current demand for experienced data professionals far outstrips the supply of qualified candidates.

 As a result of these trends, many companies are increasing salaries of IT professionals with expertise in mining big data.
-Following are some of the most in-demand positions for IT employees working with big data, along with starting salary midpoints for the coming year:
+Following are some of the most in-demand positions for IT employees working with big data, along with starting salary midpoints for the coming year, according to the 2019 Robert Half Technology Salary Guide.

 Business intelligence analyst.
 These analysts use collected data to compile reports and support business-oriented decision making.
 The salary midpoint for this position is $106,000.